AKASHS2884/Quantum-drug-analyser/README.md

 🔹 **Personalized treatments**: Tailoring drugs to individual genetic profiles.
 🔹 **Quantum integration**: Expanding computation capabilities for advanced modeling.
 🔹 **Industry collaboration**: Partnering with pharmaceutical companies and research institutions.
 ---

-🤝 How to Contribute
-Interested in contributing?
-Follow these steps:
-1. Fork the repository 📌
-2. Create a feature branch (`git checkout -b feature-name`) 🌟
-3. Commit your changes (`git commit -m "Implemented new enhancement"`) 🔥
-4. Push to your branch (`git push origin feature-name`) 🚀
-5. Open a Pull Request ✅

----

 📞 Contact Information